celery/celery/docs/getting-started/intro.rst

     - **Fast**

-        A single Celery process can execute millions of tasks a minute, with sub-millisecond round-trip latency (using RabbitMQ,
+        A single Celery process can process millions of tasks a minute, with sub-millisecond round-trip latency (using RabbitMQ,
         py-librabbitmq, and optimized settings).